s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 B-trees, with each key existing in one place, are advantageous for strong transactional semantics, often used in relational databases for efficient range key locking.
 Despite the rise of log-structured indexes in new datastores, B-trees remain integral to many databases due to their reliable performance across various workloads.

 ### Other Indexing Structures
+It is also very common to have secondary indexes.
+In relational databases, you can create several secondary indexes on the same table using the CREATE INDEX.
+Both B-trees and log-structured indexes can be used as secondary indexes.

+#### Storing values within the index